asyncapi/website/pages/blog/a_straight_guide_to_apis_and_architecture_concepts.md

   altOnly="This image shows a cloud"
 />

-They can dispense with tasks such as allocating server resources, and focusing solely on application development.
+They can dispense with tasks such as allocating server resources and focusing solely on application development.
 With Serverless, the code runs directly in containers.

 Any task requiring executing several functions simultaneously is a good use for serverless technology.
 These can be applied whenever concurrent computing is required.